The suicide rate in the U.S. has been climbing at an alarming rate and is at its highest point in 30 years.

 - Ask – “How are you really doing?”
 Most likely they have been lying about how bad things are for a long time.
-[Click here for suggested questions to ask someone who is struggling]

 - Recognize the Warning Signs and let them know that you care and the world needs them.

 - Find out if they have thought about or have a plan for suicide.
 If they tell you that they have a plan, get professional help immediately.
 It’s better to lose a friendship than lose a friend.